-The following table provides information concerning securities authorized for issuance under our equity compensation plans as of December 31, 2014.
+The following table provides information concerning securities authorized for issuance under our equity compensation plans as of December 31, 2015.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exercise price ise of of outstanding ons, options, warrants Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders(1) 1,866,370 \$ 73.35 6,075,234 Equity compensation plans not approved by security holders(2)(3) Total 1,866,370 \$ 73.35 6,075,234
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders(1) 1,722,677 \$ 74.41 21,244,829 Equity compensation plans not approved by security holders (2) Total 1,722,677 \$ 74.41 21,244,829

-- (1) Restricted shares and deferred units are included in the awards we may grant under the LTIP, and 2,733,806 shares are available for future issuance pursuant to grants of restricted shares and deferred units. - (2) Does not include 39,677 shares to be issued upon the exercise of options with a weighted average exercise price of \$59.04 that were granted under (a) equity compensation plans of GlobalSantaFe Corporation assumed by us in connection with our merger with GlobalSantaFe, (b) the Sedco Forex Option plan assumed by us in connection with our merger with Sedco Forex Holding Limited, and (c) equity compensation plans of R&B Falcon Corporation assumed by us in connection with our merger with R&B Falcon (collectively, the "Assumed Plans").
-No new awards will be granted under the Assumed Plans. - Obes not include any shares that may be distributed under our deferred compensation plan, which has not been approved by our shareholders.
+(1) Restricted shares and deferred units are included in the awards we may grant under the LTIP, and 2,733,806 shares are available for future issuance pursuant to grants of restricted shares and deferred units

+(2) Does not include any shares that may be distributed under our deferred compensation plan, which has not been approved by our shareholders.
 Under this plan, our directors could defer any fees or retainers by investing those amounts in Transocean Inc. ordinary share equivalents or in other investments selected by the administrative committee.
 Amounts that are invested in the share equivalents at the time of distribution are distributed in ordinary shares.
-After December 31, 2005, no further deferrals may be made under the plan.
-As of the time immediately prior to our merger with GlobalSantaFe, our directors had purchased 30,490 Transocean Inc. ordinary share equivalents under this plan.
-Each of the share equivalents was reclassified into 0.6996 share equivalents and \$33.03 cash.
-Fractional share equivalents were paid in cash.
-The total cash consideration was used to purchase additional share equivalents using the closing price for Transocean Inc. ordinary shares on November 27, 2007.
-As a result of the redomestication transaction pursuant to which Transocean Inc. merged by way of schemes of arrangement under Cayman Islands law with Transocean Cayman Ltd., with Transocean Inc. as the surviving company, each Transocean Inc. ordinary share equivalent was exchanged for a Transocean Ltd. share equivalent.
-For the years ended December 31, 2014, and 2013, our directors held 20,275 and 22,394 share equivalents, respectively, under the plan.
+After December 31, 2005, no further deleterals may be made under the plan.
+As of the time immediately prior to our merger with GlobalSamlarie, our directors had purchased 30,490 Transocean Inc. ordinary share equivalents under this plan.
+Each of the share equivalents was reclassified into 0.0996 share equivalents using the closing price for Transocean Inc. ordinary shares on November 27, 2007.
+As a result of the redomestication transaction pursuant to which Transocean Inc. merged by way of schemes of arrangement under Cayman Islands law with Transocean Inc. at the surviving company, each Transocean Inc. ordinary share equivalent.
+For the years ended December 31, 2015 and 2014, our directors held 18,156 and 20,275 share equivalents, respectively, under the plan.